stanford-cs324/winter2022/lectures/introduction.md

-As a result, language models limited to tasks such as speech recognition and machine translation where the acoustic signal or source text provided enough information that not being able to capture long-range dependencies wasn't a huge problem.
+As a result, language models limited to tasks such as speech recognition and machine translation where the acoustic signal or source text provided enough information that only capturing **local dependencies** and not being able to capture long-range dependencies wasn't a huge problem.

-**Neural language models**.
+### Neural language models

 An important step forward for language models was the introduction of neural networks.
 [Bengio et al., 2003](https://www.jmlr.org/papers/volume3/bengio03a/bengio03a.pdf) pioneered neural language models, where $$p(x_i \mid x_{i-1-n:i-1})$$ is given by a neural network: